mozilla/mozjpeg/README-turbo.txt

 libjpeg-turbo includes two APIs that can be used to compress and decompress JPEG images:

-  TurboJPEG API:  This API wraps libjpeg-turbo and provides an easy-to-use interface for compressing and decompressing JPEG images in memory.
-It also provides some features that would not be straightforward to implement using the underlying libjpeg API, such as generating planar YUV images and performing multiple simultaneous lossless transforms on an image.
+  TurboJPEG API:  This API provides an easy-to-use interface for compressing and decompressing JPEG images in memory.
+It also provides some functionality that would not be straightforward to achieve using the underlying libjpeg API, such as generating planar YUV images and performing multiple simultaneous lossless transforms on an image.
 The Java interface for libjpeg-turbo is written on top of the TurboJPEG API.

-  libjpeg API:  This is the industry standard API for compressing and decompressing JPEG images.
+  libjpeg API:  This is the de facto industry-standard API for compressing and decompressing JPEG images.
 It is more difficult to use than the TurboJPEG API but also more powerful.  libjpeg-turbo is both API/ABI-compatible and mathematically compatible with libjpeg v6b.
 It can also optionally be